 Doctor Adi Barzel Tel Aviv University proudly announces: We have engineered type B white blood cells outside the human body, and it is one of the few cases in the world.
 According to the research, these white blood cells activate the immune system to produce more antibodies that neutralize HIV, the virus that causes AIDS for which there is currently no definitive cure.

-“Based on this study, we can expect that in the next few years we will be able to produce a drug for AIDS, other infectious diseases and some types of cancer caused by a virus, such as cervical cancer, head and neck cancer. and more, ”continues Dr. Barzel in a press release of the Institute.
+"Based on this study, we can expect that in the next few years we will be able to produce a drug for AIDS, other infectious diseases and some cancers caused by a virus, such as cervical cancer, head and neck cancer. and more, ”continues Dr. Barzel in a press release of the Institute.

 Goodbye AIDS with a single injection?

-“We have developed an innovative treatment that can defeat the virus with a one-time injection: it will bring enormous improvements to patients' conditions.
+“We have developed an innovative treatment that can defeat the virus with a one-time injection: it will bring huge improvements to patients' conditions.
 When the engineered B-type white blood cells encounter the virus, the virus encourages them to divide: and if the virus mutates, the B-type white blood cells will too.
-This may be the first drug ever that evolves over time and defeats the virus without the need for new treatments ".
+This may be the first drug ever that evolves over time and defeats the virus without the need for new treatments. "